h2non/rocky/README.md

 Expose the built-in internal middleware [functions](/lib/middleware).

-You can reuse them as standard middleware in diferent ways, like this:
+You can reuse them as standard middleware in different ways, like this:
 ```js
 rocky()
   .all('/*')